c-sonntag/UnknownKraken/README.md

 ```
 * Connect to a channel with: `@channel_connection 0`
   which connect to channel n°0.
-* After that, you can connect other clients in this same channel start communicate.
+* After that, you can connect other clients in this same channel.
+* Start communicate !

 ## Architecture